paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/runtime/parainherent.md

 All dispute statements are included included in the order described in the previous paragraph until the available block weight is exhausted.
 After the dispute data is included all remaining weight is filled in with candidates and availability bitfields.
-Bitfields are included with priority, then candidates containing code updates and finaly any backed candidates.
+Bitfields are included with priority, then candidates containing code updates and finally any backed candidates.
 If there is not enough weight for all backed candidates they are trimmed by random selection.
 Disputes are processed in three separate functions - `deduplicate_and_sort_dispute_data`, `filter_dispute_data` and `limit_and_sanitize_disputes`.